alexrodionby/DevRushLMS/README.md

-# DevRushLMS
+# DevRushSolo
-This is an application for the Swift programming language training school and not only.
+An alternative version of the DevRush application.